 In the Life Profiles 83-Year-Old DOMA Challenger Edie Windsor

-August 24, 2012 by Eric Cameron, Digital Media Coordinator
+August 24, 2012 by Eric Cameron, Digital Media Specialist

 In the Life Media has just released a new interview with Edie Windsor, the 83-year-old widow challenging the discriminatory Defense of Marriage Act in federal court.